dizcza/pinspect/README.md

 ### Example

-Browsing the direct methods in `neo.io.BlackrockIO` and looking for the ways of extracting `epoch`s, you found `read_epoch()` method.
-But calling this method produces `AssertionError`.
+Browsing the documentation of `neo.io.BlackrockIO` and looking for the ways of extracting `Epoch`s, you found `read_epoch()` method.
+But calling this method raises `AssertionError`.
 You need to go deeper.
 1. Run `pip install pinspect neo`
 2. Download BlackRock [sampledata.zip](http://www.blackrockmicro.com/wp-content/software/sampledata.zip)